 Spinal Cord Injury – The spinal cord is the main pathway from the brain to other parts of the body.
 If the spinal cord is severed, messages from the brain are not able to pass beyond the point of injury.
 Some spinal cord injuries are less impactful, allowing some function below the injured area.
 Therapy, such as that provided by our Vancouver Kinesiology and Occupational Therapy teams, is often recommended as a key component of recovery.
 Since the spinal cord controls all movement, rehabilitation therapies are important in both regaining function and in finding adaptations to previous capabilities.

 Stroke – Stroke is a term that refers to the death of cells in the brain, stemming either from a blockage of blood flow, or bleeding within the brain that results in cell damage.
 The impact of stroke varies greatly, depending on the location and number of cells affected.
 In many cases, the impact of stroke can be minimized or even eliminated, by rehabilitation therapies.
 The brain’s ability to adapt to injury by creating new connections or pathways, is known as neuroplasticity.
-Forming these new connections through specific, repeated exercises and activities is the focus of our Vancouver Kinesiology, Physiotherapy, and Occupational Therapy teams, when working with stroke patients.
+Forming these new connections through specific, repeated exercises and activities is the focus of our Vancouver Kinesiology, and Occupational Therapy teams, when working with stroke patients.

 Heart Attack – A heart attack, or myocardial infarction, occurs when the heart is deprived of blood and oxygen.
 Most often, this is the result of a blockage forms by plaque deposits in one or more arteries to the heart.
 Rehabilitation therapies focus on recovery as well as the prevention of future similar events.
-Sometimes called cardiac rehabilitation, our Vancouver Occupational Therapy, Kinesiology, and Physiotherapy practitioners, work with patients to improve heart function, and to minimize the risk of future heart attack through diet and exercise.
+Sometimes called cardiac rehabilitation, our Vancouver Occupational Therapy, and Kinesiology practitioners, work with patients to improve heart function, and to minimize the risk of future heart attack through diet and exercise.

 Back Pain – It is estimated that 50 to 85% of all Canadians will experience back pain during some period of their life.
 Back pain can be caused by an injury, such as a fall, but is often the result of less obvious factors.
 Shoes without sufficient arch support, loss of core muscle strength, or inappropriate posture, can all cause back pain.
 It is important to identify the reason for the pain and have it treated sooner rather than later.
 Our Vancouver Kinesiology team are experts in human body movement and can help you determine the cause and alleviate back pain.

 Chronic Pain – A number of conditions and illnesses can result in wide-spread chronic pain in the muscles and joints.
-While your physician is best suited to diagnose the reason for your pain, our Vancouver Physiotherapy, Kinesiology, and Occupational Therapy team members can help you create and implement a pain management program.
+While your physician is best suited to diagnose the reason for your pain, our Vancouver Kinesiology, and Occupational Therapy team members can help you create and implement a pain management program.
 Such a program may include particular exercises, diet modifications or breathing techniques.

 Several members of our Vancouver Kinesiology team are experts in athletic performance improvement.
 Using both physical exercise and psychological techniques, our practitioners can help you be the best you can be.